Murder of Madge Oberholtzer: Trial

-Stephenson was indicted on charges of rape and second-degree murder.
+Stephenson was indicted on April 3, 1925, on charges of rape, kidnapping, assault and battery with intent to murder, and malicious mayhem.
+Earl Gentry and Earl Klinck were charged with first degree murder and conspiracy to commit kidnapping.
 The doctor who had examined Oberholtzer testified that the injuries she received were sufficient to have killed her, as her wounds developed an infection that reached her lungs and kidneys.
 Stephenson's attorney claimed Oberholtzer had committed suicide, saying the rapist could not have anticipated her behavior.
 The prosecution countered to the effect that, based on medical testimony, prompt medical attention might have saved her life.
-During closing statements, the prosecutor decried Stephenson as a "destroyer of virtue and womanhood".
-The jury found him guilty of second-degree murder, rape, and kidnapping, and the court sentenced him to life in prison.
-The Indiana Supreme Court rejected his appeal.
+During closing statements, prosecutor Charles Cox decried Stephenson as a "destroyer of virtue and womanhood".
+He said he wanted all three men to be found guilty of first degree murder:These men should be sent to the electric chair, the scaffold...The jury found Stephenson guilty of second degree murder, rape, and kidnapping, and the court sentenced him to life in prison.
+Gentry and Klinck were acquitted.
+The Indiana Supreme Court rejected Stephenson's appeal.
 This case is still taught in law schools as showing an enlargement of the causal relationships that define homicide.
+The jury was later found to have been divided on Stephenson's fate.
+Four jurors had wanted to find him guilty of first degree murder and sentence him to death.
+The others wanted to find him guilty of second degree murder or manslaughter.
+Eventually, they compromised with a conviction for second degree murder.